jsbonso/AWS-Certified-Solutions-Architect-Associate-Practice-Exams-SAA-C02-New-Version/README.md

 These AWS Solutions Architect practice exams are designed to focus on the important exam topics (such as EC2, EBS, S3 and many others) hence, the aforementioned topics have more questions than the other AWS knowledge areas.
-The number of questions on each topic are carefully selected based on the 5 domains of the actual AWS certification exam.
-Out of the 5 domains, Domain 1: Design Resilient Architectures has the highest percentage (34%) with topics such as reliable and/or resilient storage; how to design decoupling mechanisms; determine how to design multi-tier, fault tolerant architectures, etc. Note that although there is a focus on these AWS topics, the questions are all still unique, to ensure that you fully grasp the concepts.
+The number of questions on each topic are carefully selected based on the 4 domains of the actual AWS certification exam.

 Some people are using brain dumps for the AWS Certified Solutions Architect certification exam which is totally absurd and highly unprofessional because these dumps will not only hinder you to attain an in-depth AWS knowledge, these can also result with you failing the actual AWS certification exam since Amazon regularly updates the exam coverage.